Harikant1707/twitter-data/README.md

 # aect-tweets
-experimenting with tweets from #aect15 with Josh Rosenberg
+playing around with tweets and their data